kavia-common/tic-tac-toe-game-with-history-210208-210228/tic_tac_toe_frontend/README.md

 npm run build
 ```

 Then deploy the `build/` directory.
 If you change `REACT_APP_API_BASE`, rebuild the app so the new value is embedded in the bundle.
+Alternatively, set `public/config.json` to override at runtime if rebuild isn't feasible.